 This month is all about “out with the old, in with the new” here at snazzy.

-If you have the “urge to purge” like we did and want to make a little money on your older household items, I’ve picked up a few Facebook selling tips & tricks that seem to be working for me.
+If you have the “urge to purge” and want to make a little money on your older household items, I’ve picked up a few Facebook Marketplace selling tips & tricks that seem to be working for me.

 Selling Items Fast on Facebook